Se3ek/folder-mover/README.md

 # folder-mover
-Moves files into folders of the same name
+Moves files into folders of the same name.

 Just a little program to move files into folders of the same name excluding the file extension.
 It is meant to sort multiple file extension versions of content into folders for better visibility.